-The EU Regulation, Article 4, paragraph 3, sets out requirements for retention and transfer of relevant information.
+The UK ABS legislation (Retained EU Regulation 511/2014) Article 4, paragraph 3, sets out requirements for retention and transfer of relevant information.
 These are based on the information that users in any Party to the Nagoya Protocol (that has established compliance measures) will have to provide to their respective Checkpoints on utilisation.
-CETAF members are well advised to understand the provisions of the EU Regulation not only as necessary for material accessed after October 2014, but also as general best practice to be applied to all material, not only as required for GR specifically acquired for utilisation and accessed after October 2014.
-The relevant paragraph reads:
+CETAF members in the UK are well advised to understand the provisions of the UK ABS legislation not only as necessary for material accessed after October 2014, but also as general best practice to be applied to all material.
+The relevant paragraph [Art 4(3)] reads: